ecmwf/hat/README.md

     $ pip install .[dev]
     $ pre-commit install

+If you only plan to run the tests, instead run

+    $ pip install .[test]

 If you plan to build a source and a wheel distribution, it is additionally required to run